chriscdn/RHTools/readme.md

 [sheet showFromBarButtonItem:self.navigationItem.rightBarButtonItem animated:YES];
 ```

 Blocks are released when the user taps a button.
 This means you can reference `self` or `sheet` within your blocks without worrying about retain cycles.
-This is on the condition that a `show` method is called after allocating.
+This is on the condition that a `-show` method is called after allocating.

 ## RHAlertView